Metlapilcoatlus indomitus: Habitat

 Preferring elevations of 670-1200m, M. indomitus is found in tropical rainforests.
-It is classified as endangered by the IUCN red list as its habitat spans a total of 500 km$^2$ and falling as it continues to be deforested.
+It is classified as endangered by the IUCN Red List as its habitat spans a total of 500 km$^2$ and falling as it continues to be deforested.

 Diet

-Metlapilcoatlus indomitus is known to eat field mice.
+Metlapilcoatlus indomitus is known to eat field mice in captivity.
+In the wild, neonates eat small insects and lizards, while juveniles may eat frogs.

 Life cycle

 Reproduction

 As with many viperids, M. indomitus reproduction begins with courtship where a male will use his jaw to lightly tap on the dorsal side of a female to get her to uncoil.
 This tapping continues throughout copulation which typically lasts around 20 minutes.
 Males may then attempt to initiate once more by jaw tapping again, but this has not been observed as successful.
 Likely due to low population and so low male-female encounters, M. indomitus is known to be an opportunistic mater, reported to have mated 24 hours before giving birth, likely to store the sperm.
-M. indomitus is ovoviviparous and known to give birth in June, coinciding with the rainy season in Honduras, typically birthing clutches of 14-26 neonates measuring around 20–25 cm.
+M. indomitus is ovoviviparous and known to give birth in June, coinciding with the rainy season in Honduras, typically birthing clutches of 14–26 neonates measuring around 20–25 cm.